-The island's capital Palma boasts a wealth of sights and activities.
+Rent a holiday apartment in the island's capital Palma, and you'll be surrounded by a wealth of sights and activities.
 The Almudaina Palace, Palma Cathedral and Banys Àrabs are all wonderfully architectural structures with fascinating histories to match.
-Hiking is also popular with those who book their Majorca holiday letting inland, near the mountains.
+Hiking is also popular with those who book a holiday villa inland, near the mountains.

 The Serra de Tramuntana mountain range makes the perfect day trip, and you can explore the ancient castle of La Granja once you're there.
 For those who enjoy a spot of golf, there are several courses on the island where you can spend some quality time on the green.

-Nightlife in Majorca: what to do in Majorca when the sun goes down
+Nightlife in Majorca: what to do when the sun goes down

 Palma is a great place to explore after dark.
 Jazz Voyeur Club is an excellent choice for those who love live music, and in Palma Bar Cuba Colonial is the perfect evening-night venue for those who want to enjoy sumptuous surroundings without the hefty price tag.
 If wine is your thing, then Restaurante Wineing is your place.
 This serve-yourself wine bar has a great selection of local and international tipples and there's no waiting at the bar.